1. What is Docker?

 Source: Docker Architecture

-• Docker Daemon - responsible to listen to API calls and manage docker objects.
-To manage Docker services it can communicate with other docker daemon as well.
+to listen to API calls and manage docker objects.
+To manage Docker

-• Docker Client - is used to communicate with docker daemon via REST APIs and can communicate with more than one daemon.
+communicate with docker daemon via REST APIs and can communicate with more

-• Docker Registries - Docker images are stored in Docker registry.
-Docker Hub is a public registry and a default location for docker images configured in docker.
+registry and a default location for docker images configured in docker.

-• Docker Objects - When you are using docker means you are going to use many things like images, containers, volume, networks and many others, these are called docker objects.
+using docker means you are going to use many things like images,

 6. What is DTR (Docker Trusted Registry)?